tokambishara/Spark-GitHub-Analytics/README.md

 This project processes JSON data containing information about the top-starred repositories on GitHub for various search terms.
 The goal is to extract relevant insights and store them in a PostgreSQL database using Apache Spark.

 ### Resources
+- **Deployment:** The project was containerized using Docker to ensure portability and ease of setup.
 - **Input:** An archive file containing 30 JSON files.
 - **Source Data:** Available on Kaggle - [Top 1000 GitHub Repositories for Multiple Domains](https://www.kaggle.com/datasets/anshulmehtakaggl/top-1000-github-repositories-for-multiple-domains?select=React-JS.json)
 - **Tools Used:**